Tapeworms in Dogs

 In the majority of cases, prognosis for tapeworm infection is very good, with most dogs not presenting any symptoms at all.

-While in most cases, dogs infected with Echinococcus tapeworms are asymptomatic, affected dogs can occasionally develop large tissue cysts and these individuals have a poor prognosis.
 Even though the majority of tapeworm infection in adult dogs tend not to be a matter of concern, puppies and immunocompromised animals can develop life-threatening symptoms, and may have a poorer prognosis if not treated promptly.

 Prevention

 Flea control plays a crucial role in treating and preventing tapeworm infections.
-Flea prevention strategies include:

 Always consult a veterinarian before choosing external parasite control.
 Many products on the market are not effective or safe.
 Always inform an attending veterinarian of any other animals or children in the household, as some products are toxic to cats.

-Are Tapeworms Common in Dogs?
+Are Tapeworms in Dogs common?

 Dogs are highly likely to be infected with tapeworms.